ThadeuLuz/mui-redux-alerts/README.md

 $ npm i -S material-ui redux redux-thunk
 ```

 Material-UI and Redux are required for obvious reasons.
-Redux-thunk is needed to dispatch close actions asynchronously when snackbar's _autoHideDuration_ ends or when _onRequestClose_ gets triggered, which makes it a lot simpler to use.
+Redux-thunk is needed to dispatch close actions asynchronously when snackbar's _autoHideDuration_ ends or when _onRequestClose_ gets triggered, which makes this library easier to use.

 ## Usage

+### Add the Reducer to store

 The first step is to add the reducer to your rootReducer when creating Redux's store (don't forget Redux Thunk).